KamilaHase/MS1---International-Open-Preschool/README.md

 ### Features Left to Implement

 - Contact page - the validation could be more playfull such as "Looks good" / "Please provide a valid email", did´t have time for that
+- Contact page - viewer sees whole screen when opening page, failed to put pictures to the left side of the text

 ## Technologies Used